William Dove Paterson

-William Paterson, known as William Dove Paterson, or more commonly Dove Paterson (25 February 1860 – 16 June 1916) was a pioneer of cinema in Aberdeen, Scotland.
+William Dove Paterson (born William Paterson; 25 February 1860 – 16 June 1916), also known as Dove Paterson, was a pioneer of cinema in Aberdeen, Scotland.

 Early life

-Paterson was born in Newburgh, Parish of Foveran, Aberdeenshire on 25 February 1860.
-His parents were Joseph Paterson (Agricultural Labourer) and Mary Crighton or Paterson.
-His name is recorded as William Paterson with no middle name.
-The name Dove is only adopted later.
+Paterson was born in Newburgh in the parish of Foveran, Aberdeenshire on 25 February 1860.
+His parents were Joseph Paterson, an agricultural labourer, and Mary Paterson née Crighton.
+His name is recorded as William Paterson with no middle name, with the name Dove adopted later.

 Career

 Paterson was for many years a salesman with Morrison's Economic Stores, and later was an elocutionist and photographer.
 In an Aberdeen Directory of 1882 he was teaching elocution in a studio at No.1, Black's Buildings, near to Schoolhill.
-He appeared at the Music Hall, Aberdeen on 2 October 1897 in aid of the Powis Clock Fund on a bill which included Scott Skinner.
-On 2 May 1898 Dove Paterson and Robert Calder present the first Cinematograph Carnival in the Music Hall.
+He appeared at the Music Hall on 2 October 1897 in aid of the Powis Clock Fund on a bill which included Scott Skinner.
+On 2 May 1898 Dove Paterson and Robert Calder presented the first Cinematograph Carnival in the Music Hall.
 On 1 January 1900 Paterson was one of the organisers of New Year Festival celebrating the new century at the Music Hall, under the auspices of the Aberdeen Temperance Society, which included cinematograph work by Lizars.
-In September 1901 he rented the Music Hall for an entire week to present "Madame Llloyd's Grand Music and Scenic Company" a variety show of music, dancing, tableaux vivants, dioramas and cinematographs.
+In September 1901 he rented the Music Hall for an entire week to present "Madame Llloyd's Grand Music and Scenic Company" a variety show of music, dancing, tableau vivants, dioramas and cinematographs.
 By 1901 he styled himself as "Elocutionist and Cinematographer".
 The term elocutionist, in this context refers to one or more persons, with megaphones narrating or voicing characters as the film is played. "...may I say that it was Dove Paterson and his good lady who had 'talking' pictures first in Aberdeen?
 And real talking —not canned!
 They had the St Katherine's Hall.
 Shiprow. and used advertise 'The House of Talking Pictures.'
 They studied the synopsis of the picture and ran it through in the forenoon; then both Dove and his wife stood behind the screen and told the story. and also tried to portray the characters.
 They also had a machine for sound effects almost everything you could mention.
 Turn a handle—roaring sea, horse trotting, thunder, drums. etc. Many a time I have been behind the screen and had a turn and sometimes turned the handle of a thunder effect when it should have been the sea washing up on the rocks!"
 On 14 October 1907 John Sinclair, and animal trainer opened the Winter Zoo in Guild Street, Aberdeen.
 Of the many attractions, including a lion and lioness, were quarter-hourly cinematographic shows by Dove Paterson.